-1. Date RFP / RFQ issued (and posted on City web site): March 14, 2023

-2. The RFP / RFQ was also sent directly to: Contact lists, City's Developer and Housing Service providers distribution lists.
+- 1. Date RFP / RFQ issued (and posted on City web site): March 14, 2023 - 2.
+The RFP / RFQ was also sent directly to: Contact lists, City's Developer and Housing Service providers distribution lists. - 3.
+Proposals were received from

 A total of one proposal for affordable, for-sale projects was submitted to the City.
 Similar projects were scored against each other.